 Under the 2011 constitution, women are guaranteed equal rights to vote and to be elected.
 Article 30 notes, "The law shall make provisions to facilitate equal access of women to elected office."
 Sixty of the 90 seats elected by the nationwide constituency must be women.
-The other 30 must be for young people under 40.
-There was an amendment under Organic Law No. 20-16 which stated that the candidates can be of either genders under the 30 reserved national lists for youth and not only for young males under the age of 40, as previously stated in Organic Law No. 27-11.
+The other 30 must be young people under 40.
+An amendment under Organic Law No. 20-16 allows candidates of either gender under 30 to compete for the reserved national lists for youth rather than be limited to only young males under the age of 40, as previously stated in Organic Law No. 27-11.
 Beyond the women-only national list, women can still run in the multi-member constituencies.
 However, during the 2011 parliamentary elections, no woman was elected outside the women-only national list.